TITLE 77: PUBLIC HEALTH

 H) Each water heater shall bear a statement on the rating plate as follows: "SUITABLE FOR POTABLE WATER HEATING AND SPACE HEATING."

-10) Point-of-Use Instantaneous Water Heaters.
-Point-of-use instantaneous water heaters (high temperature, non-storage or storage of 64 fluid ounces or less, non-pressurized relative to atmosphere) shall meet the following requirements:
+9) Point-of-Use Water Heaters.
+Point-of-use water heaters shall meet the following requirements:

-A) Units intended to deliver water temperatures exceeding 110°F, or with no mechanical or electrical temperature limiting device must have the faucet located at least 3 inches from the 110°F hot water or cold water faucet.
-All such faucet outlets shall have labels clearly and conspicuously indicating extremely hot water.
+A) Non-storage and non-pressurized units intended to deliver water temperatures exceeding 110 degrees Fahrenheit, or with no mechanical or electrical temperature limiting device, shall have the faucet located at least 3 inches from the 110 degrees Fahrenheit hot water or cold water faucet.
+Faucet outlets shall have labels clearly and conspicuously indicating extremely hot water.
+These units are exempt from the requirement that a relief valve or valves be used to protect against excessive or unsafe temperature or pressure.

-11) Steam Heat.
-All water heaters including storage heaters, instantaneous shell and tube heat exchangers, steam injection heaters and any other device using steam to heat water for potable use shall meet the following requirements:
+10) Steam Heat.
+All water heaters, including storage heaters, instantaneous shell and tube heat exchangers, steam injection heaters and any other device using steam to heat water for potable use, shall meet the following requirements:

-A) All chemicals and additives used to treat the boiler feed water in a boiler supplying steam to heat potable water must be proper for use with potable water.
-Where such approved chemicals and additives are used with steam boilers generating at 15 p.s.i. or less, or are used with pressure reducing stations with pressure relief valves set at 15 p.s.i. or less downstream from the pressure reducing valves, single wall heat exchangers may be used.
+A) All chemicals and additives used to treat the boiler feed water in a boiler supplying steam to heat potable water shall be approved for use with potable water.
+If approved chemicals and additives are used with steam boilers generating at 15 psi or less, or are used with pressure reducing stations with pressure relief valves set at 15 psi or less downstream from the pressure reducing valves, single wall heat exchangers may be used.

-B) Steam injection heaters must be supplied with steam from a generator or boiler which uses only United States Food and Drug Administration (FDA) approved additives or chemicals.
+D) The steam pressure to all the steam heat injectors shall be 15 psi lower than the water pressure at the ejector.
+Steam injection heaters shall be supplied with steam from a generator or boiler that uses only United States Food and Drug Administration (FDA) approved additives or chemicals.

-D) The following warning label with a minimum size of 5 inches X 5 inches shall be permanently attached on the front of any boiler providing steam to direct injection steam hot water heaters:
+E) The following warning label with a minimum size of 5 inches by 5 inches shall be permanently attached on the front of any boiler providing steam to direct-injection steam hot water heaters:

 b) Water Heaters – Food Service.
-Water heaters installed and utilized in food service establishments with dishwashing machines shall comply with National Sanitation Foundation (NSF) Standard Number 5.
+Water heaters installed and used in food service establishments with dishwashing machines shall comply with National Sanitation Foundation (NSF)/ANSI Standard Number 5.

-c) With the exception of special water heaters used for space heating in addition to hot water supply, as provided in subsection (a)(9) of this Section, water that leaves the potable water system for heating, cooling, use in equipment or other similar uses shall not be returned to the potable water distribution system.
-When such water is discharged to the building drainage system it shall be discharged through a fixed air gap.
+c) Discharge.
+With the exception of special water heaters used for space heating in addition to hot water supply, as provided in subsection (a)(8), water that leaves the potable water system for heating, cooling, use in equipment or other similar uses shall not be returned to the potable water distribution system.
+If water is discharged to the building drainage system, it shall be discharged through a fixed air gap.